nelsonifechukwu/nelsonifechukwu/README.md

 - 📝 I regularly write @ [nelsonelijah.com/blog](https://www.nelsonelijah.com/blog)

 - Never forget these [hacking laws](https://hacker-laws.com/):
-  - **Gall’s Law:** A complex system that works is invariably found to have evolved from a simple system that worked.
+  - **Gall’s Law:** A complex system that works is invariably found to have evolved from a simple system that worked
-  - **YAGNI (You Aren’t Gonna Need It):** Always implement things when you actually need them, never when you just foresee that you need them.
+  - **YAGNI (You Aren’t Gonna Need It):** Always implement things when you actually need them, never when you just foresee that you need them
-  - **Kidlin's Law:** If you write the problem down clearly, then the matter is half solved.
+  - **Kidlin's Law:** If you write the problem down clearly, then the matter is half solved
   - “The greatest shortcoming of the human race is our inability to understand the exponential function.” — Professor Albert Allen Bartlett

 <h3 align="left">Languages: </h3>